longtongster/ml-project-template/README.md

 Github actions is used to trigger a CI testing workflow on a push to the main branch on github or on a pull request.
 It checks out the code, installs python, then poetry, the dependencies using poetry and finally runs a series of tests.

+### Create a workflow file

+In your reposistory click on `Actions` then type `simple` to get a `simple workflow` can be selected.
+This can be adjusted to your specific needs.

 ### Repo secrets

 In case the workflow needs certains permissions, repository secrets can be used.
 These can be created under `settings` then `Secrets and Variables`.
 In the example github workflow it is shown how a secret can be used.